Taking Care of an Addict? 7 Ways Not to Lose Yourself

 1. Learn all you can about addiction and recovery

-2. Reduce stress at all cost in your life
+2. Reduce stress at all costs in your life

 The emotional rollercoaster associated with dealing with an addict can be stressful.
 Without a proper outlet, there’s a high probability you’d internalize all that stress, making you a ticking time bomb!
 It is therefore important you take time out to recharge.
 Take a walk.
 Meditate.
 Hit the gym.
 Take a nap.
 Do whatever it takes to retain your sanity and practice self-care.